ivan-kleshnin/subjective-fullstack/content/caching.md

 file URLs, to maximize cache hit rate, avoid the Firefox hash collision issue by ensuring that your application generates URLs that differ on more than 8-character boundaries.

-Hovewer, at the moment of this writing, this quote is no longer available (or searchable elsewhere)...
+Hovewer, at the moment of this writing, this quote is no longer available on the target site (or searchable elsewhere)...
 Please let me know if you have a proof.